-From the biological structure of the human cortex, we know that sensory data travels well-defined paths from receiving cells to modules that unify that sense’s information to integration with the other senses and memory until finally delivered to the frontal lobe.
+From the biological studies of the human cortex, we know that sensory data travels well-defined paths from receiving cells to modules that unify that sense’s information to integration with the other senses and memory until finally delivered to the frontal lobe.
 In the frontal lobe, the path is dependent of that data and our previous experiences, but eventually a behavioral decision is made, an impulse is sent to the motor cortex, and an output response, speech or movement is taken.

 In this context, Feldman’s 100-step rule is a useful rule of thumb.
 A simple human reaction has been measured to require about 500 ms, while a single neuronal activity requires 5 ms. Thus a basic human reaction consists of roughly 100 consequential neural firings.
 Each firing is the surmounting an Almost Gate with an inescapable lost of fidelity (increase in abstraction).
 The angels losing individuality, becoming more abstract, as they ascend further away from the foreground, in Figure 18.1 William Blake’s “Angels Ascending a Spiral Staircase.”
 That’s analogous to perceptions losing details as they climb the concept elevator.

 A functional flow of the elevator has a strong link with the stages, genetically and culturally, of human brains development.
-Each bullet point below can be considered a stop in the concept elevator.
+Each bullet point below will be considered a stop in the concept elevator.

 • Sensory input receipt

 • Development of features (it takes at least seven steps for optical input to become vision)